Krylov-aware stochastic trace estimation: Numerical experiments

 These respectively correspond to algebraic and geometric decay in the eigenvalues of the \emph{matrix function} $f(\vec{A})$.
-We then use the first stage of \cref{alg:greedy,alg:restart} to compute $\vec{\bar{Q}}_{q+1}$ for a range of $q$, $b$, and $r$.
+We then use the first stage of \cref{alg:main,alg:restart} to compute $\vec{\bar{Q}}_{q+1}$ for a range of $q$, $b$, and $r$.

-The results of our experiments are reported in \cref{fig:proj_quality_slow,fig:proj_quality_fast}.
+The results of our experiments are reported in \cref{fig:proj_quality_slow}.
 As expected, when $q$, $b$, and $r$ are larger, the quality of the approximation improves.
 In the case of slow (algebraic) decay, restarting is only mildly effective due to the fact that the are many eigenvalues with similar magnitude to the top eigenvalues.
 Moreover, as expected, the reduction in the value of \cref{eqn:subspace_proj} is not substantial.
 On the other hand, in the case of fast (geometric) decay, restarting allows higher quality approximations.

-In addition, we show the quality of projection obtained by a naive implementation of Hutch++ which uses the span of the Lanczos approximation to $f(\vec{A})\vec{\Omega}$ from $\mathcal{K}_{q+1}(\vec{A},\vec{\Omega})$ as the projection space.
+In addition, we show the quality of projection used by \cref{alg:generalized_simple_func}, which is essentially \hpp{} with matrix-vector products with $f(\vec{A})$ computed via a black-box Krylov subspace method.
 As expected, after $q$ becomes sufficiently large such that the Lanczos approximation to $f(\vec{A})\vec{\Omega}$ is reasonably accurate, this approach no longer improves with $q$.
 Moreover, for any fixed values of $q$ and $b$, the approximation is worse than than our algorithm, due to the fact that the projection space is a strict subspace of $\vec{\bar{Q}}_{q+1}$.